 - A pod that is constructed based on VMware Horizon product software, and which includes Horizon Connection Server software components.

 - A pod that is constructed by running the Horizon Cloud pod deployment wizard which deploys the pod in Microsoft Azure.

 A connection broker is responsible for connecting end users' clients with a virtual desktop VM or farm VM for the purpose of setting up a connected session between each end-user client and the agent running in that VM.
 This noun — broker — is used because one general definition of the noun broker in the English language is one who negotiates a transaction.
 In desktop virtualization software's use cases, the connection broker running in a pod receives the end-user's client request to make a connection with a virtual desktop VM or farm VM.
 The connection broker then negotiates a connected session between the agent running in one of the VMs and that end-user client.
 The negotiation takes into consideration what types of pod-provisioned resources the end user is entitled to make connections with.

-One of the responsibilities of the Horizon Connection Server in a Horizon pod is to server as a connection broker.
+One of the responsibilities of the Horizon Connection Server in a Horizon pod is to serve as a connection broker.
 For a Horizon Cloud pod deployed in Microsoft Azure, one of the responsibilities of the pod manager VM is to serve as a connection broker.